w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate how to provide the extended form for abbreviatiosn and acronyms.
+* Demonstrate how to provide the extended form for abbreviations and acronyms.
 For example, including the extensions just after the abbreviation and acronym the first time they appear in the document.
-* Reflect with students about terms that are jargony and otherwise difficult to understand.
+* Reflect with students about terms that are difficult to understand, including jargon and terms that require advanced reading ability.
 Demonstrate how to provide substitutions for those terms when possible.
-Explain how to provide explanations when they cannot be changed, for example including a glossary of terms in the odcument.
+Explain how to provide explanations when they cannot be changed, for example including a glossary of terms in the document.

 [TBD]